 This case highlighted another important issue.
-When the claimant raised her complaint, she was suspended pending an investigation.
+When the claimant raised her complaint, she was suspended pending a workplace investigation.
 This was deemed as less favourable treatment on the grounds of race.
 Employers dealing with such a scenario would need to make a decision as to how the process should progress.
 This will depend on the individual circumstances and legal advice should be sought.

 There is another important category of complainant.
 Some individuals may observe the use of offensive language which, although not relevant or directed to them personally, they may still find offensive.
 That individual also has the right to bring this to their employer’s attention, and if they are then subjected to detrimental treatment (either by the employer directly or by other employees), they can complain to an employment tribunal that they have been subjected to victimisation.
 This will entitle those individuals to damages for injury to feelings.

 The employer should protect those complainants through their policies and procedures.
 This means that the protection from bullying and harassment policy and the grievance procedure need to have some provision for those who wish to bring such issues to the employer’s attention.
 This may extend to anonymity if appropriate, and the employer will also need to look at whether they need to have a specific policy for protected disclosures – in other words, whistleblowing.